Astelan5/PokeHelper-Public/README.md

 ![Image of Simple Rare Spawn](https://github.com/Astelan5/PokeHelper-Public/blob/main/Pictures/Server/Simple_rare_spawn.PNG?raw=true)
 If `Off` PokeHelper will display the full version of rare spawns.
 ![Image of Full Rare Spawn](https://github.com/Astelan5/PokeHelper-Public/blob/main/Pictures/Server/Full_rare_spawn.PNG?raw=true)

+## PokeHelper
+- `donate` :
+Provides a link to donate to the creator.
+- `invite` :
+Provides a link to invite PokeHelper to a new server.